 - a bad fainting attack or you collapse

 - unusual headaches or migraines that are worse than usual

-- sudden problems with your speech or eyesight
+- sudden problems with your speech or eyesight, or motor coordination.

 - jaundice (yellowing skin or yellowing eyes)

 - breast lumps